e-zk/cpass/README.md

 	 │      └ site URL
 	 └ username

-A "bookmarks file" is a JSON file that holds a collection of bookmarks.
+A "bookmarks file" is a simple JSON file that holds a collection of bookmarks.
 An example bookmarks file, containing two bookmarks, would look like this:

 	[
 		{